 - Once the water is boiling, reduce the heat to medium and allow to boil for 10 minutes.

-- Carefully takeout the jars out and allow them to dry naturally or with paper towels.
+- Carefully remove the jars and allow them to dry naturally or with paper towels.

 - In a mixing bowl, combine the water, palm vinegar, sugar and salt.